MohaideenIsmail/vm-assesment/README.md

 ## Expectation
 We expect the application to look like the picture in `src/assets/expected.png`.
 (Keep in mind that triangles for sorting are missing from this picture, so we leave it up to you to decide for it's look & feel).

+# Solutions

+#1:
+async pipe is missed since we are using a observable data.

+#2:
+Added hghlight class to highlighting the selected row.

+#3
+Added a new method for toggle operation ( Actual issue is there is no no of item parameter in slice method ).
+Using single method of select/deselect, based on selected items is present or not, we can identify the select/deselect trigger.

+#4
+Added up/down to show sortable actions.